 DIY rule of thumb: before starting a DIY project—especially a major one—make sure that you are equipped with adequate know-how, savvy with tools, not pressed for time, and not a stranger to DIYs.
 A successful DIY undertaking translates to savings, but a failed one?
 That may cost you more money than if you had hired a professional in the first place.

-- The cost of a DIY wainscoting project averages at $5 to $45 per square foot, depending on your chosen wainscoting style and material.
+The cost of a DIY wainscoting project averages at $5 to $45 per square foot, depending on your chosen wainscoting style and material.
 As only logical, the more high-end your choices are, the more expensive your project will get.
 For example, solid wood wainscoting will cost you more than PVC plastic.
+And don’t forget the chair rail, you’ll have to factor in that cost as well.

-- Acquaint yourself with the different styles of wainscoting and check which is most compatible with the overall feel of your home.
+Acquaint yourself with the different types of wainscoting and check which is most compatible with the overall feel of your home.

 Read Next: 49 Wainscoting Design Ideas for Every Room